 Even great note taking has one pitfall though: it consumes a ton of time.

-This template is designed to help you take better notes without wasting time.
+This Study Planner in Notion Template is designed to help you take better notes without wasting time.

 Questions are the new notes